marcinguy/cyanogenmod-stagefright/README.md

 # cyanogenmod-stagefright
 Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 Neo+ GT-9301I

-Every major exploit has a logo now :)
+Seems like every major vulnerability has a logo now :) Here is a sexy Stagefright logo  ...
+BTW stagefright is now also a TAG of StackOverflow/SecurityExchange

 ![Stagefrightlogo](/stagefrightlogo.jpg)